ionic-team/ionic-docs/src/content/pro/basics/git.md

 ## GitHub & Bitbucket Cloud Integration

-If you are already using [GitHub](https://github.com/) or [Bitbucket Cloud](https://bitbucket.org/) you can link your repository with your Ionic Pro app to push code automatically.
-In order to enable the integration with your Ionic Pro app you will need an existing repository on GitHub or Bitbucket Cloud.
-Navigate to the `Git` section of the app settings tab in your app on the Ionic Pro dashboard choose the tab of the correct integration.
+If you are already using [GitHub](https://github.com/) or [Bitbucket Cloud](https://bitbucket.org/) you can link your repository with your Ionic Appflow app to push code automatically.
+In order to enable the integration with your Ionic Appflow app you will need an existing repository on GitHub or Bitbucket Cloud.
+Navigate to the `Git` section of the app settings tab in your app on the Ionic Appflow dashboard choose the tab of the correct integration.
 If this is your first time connecting you'll need to click the `Connect` button.
 Then you can choose the repository to link from the list of available repos.

 <div style="text-align: center">
   <img style="width: 950px" src="/img/pro/github-connect-app.png">
 </div>

-When you link the repository a webhook will be created for the repository and events will be sent to Ionic Pro so that we can automatically trigger builds for any of the branches you specify during the linking process.
+When you link the repository a webhook will be created for the repository and events will be sent to Ionic Appflow so that we can automatically trigger builds for any of the branches you specify during the linking process.
 Be sure to specify all the branches you would like to trigger builds for.
 By default only pushes to the `master` branch will trigger builds.

 ## Using Ionic as a git remote

-**Ionic Pro is not a replacement for your source code repository service.
+**Ionic Appflow is not a replacement for your source code repository service.
 It is recommended that you use a git hosting service to manage your primary app source code (GitHub, Bitbucket,  GitLab, etc.)!
-The `ionic` remote is used only for interacting with the Ionic Pro suite of services.**
+The `ionic` remote is used only for interacting with the Ionic Appflow suite of services.**

-If you are not using GitHub or Bitbucket Cloud you can push your source code directly to Ionic Pro using Git.
+If you are not using GitHub or Bitbucket Cloud you can push your source code directly to Ionic Appflow using Git.
 Simply choose `Ionic` as your git remote during `ionic start` or run `ionic link` in the root directory of your existing app in order to create the `ionic` git remote.
 You can learn about git remotes [here](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).

-Follow the steps at [Getting Started](/docs/pro/basics/getting-started) to start a new App or link an existing App to Ionic Pro.
+Follow the steps at [Getting Started](/docs/pro/basics/getting-started) to start a new App or link an existing App to Ionic Appflow.

 Once you've created and linked your app to the Ionic remote you can learn about: